epanov1602/nwk-drone-examples/README.md

 # Welcome to Newark Drone Coders
+We are doing free-form meetups with no formal presentations, but simply exploring the steps below.

+And everything seems to go well!

+# Step one: learning to code
 New to programming?

 To get some basic training, we all played this awesome programming game, try it: